-Emperor Moytoy was killed in battle in 1741, and the Cherokees were again without a central head when the newly appointed royal governor of South Carolina, James Glen, arrived at Charlestown in 1745.
+Emperor Moytoy was killed in battle in 1741, and the Cherokees were again without a central head when the newly-appointed Royal Governor of South Carolina, James Glen, arrived at Charles Town in 1745.
 The new governor was greeted by a delegation of some two hundred Cherokees who had been summoned there for the occasion.
 British officials had appointed Moytoy's thirteen-year-old son, Ammonscossittee, to succeed his father.
-He was provided a royal reception, with cannons booming as the governor's coach carried him to the capitol to be enthroned as the new emperor of the Cherokees in the eyes of the British, After placing a silk and fur crown on the boy's head and then receiving Cherokee headmen of various towns, the governor displayed the treaty that had been made in London in 1730.
+He was provided a royal reception, with cannons booming as the governor's coach carried him to the capital to be enthroned as the new emperor of the Cherokees in the eyes of the British, After placing a silk and fur crown on the boy's head and then receiving Cherokee headmen of various towns, the governor displayed the treaty that had been made in London in 1730.

-In 1746, ten years after Thomas Brown submitted his claim at Ninety Six, agents made a request to the colonial assembly to encourage British subjects to settle near Ninety Six by offering all new immigrants an exemption from all provincial taxes, except those exacted on slaves.
-At Governor James Glens recommendation, the assembly voted to suspend the specified taxes to all northern frontier residents for a period of 15 years.
+In 1746, ten years after Thomas Brown submitted his claim at Ninety-Six, agents made a request to the colonial assembly to encourage British subjects to settle near Ninety-Six by offering all new immigrants an exemption from all provincial taxes, except those exacted on slaves.
+At Governor James Glens recommendation, the Commons House of Assembly voted to suspend the specified taxes to all northern frontier residents for a period of 15 years.

 During the mid-eighteenth century, the Crown and colony recruited Protestants from the German states, in part to create a buffer against Spanish encroachment and the Native American population on the frontier.
 On November 23, 1749, Governor James Glen reported: Germany has been long the Seat of War, and has severely felt the calamities of it; and it may be presumed there are many of her People who wish for a place to rest in which they may enjoy the fruits of their own labour, as many of their countrymen do here.

-Assisted by promotional tracts depicting Carolina as a promised land for the poor Protestants of Europe, Charleston merchants rapidly developed a profitable business importing Germans.
+Assisted by promotional tracts depicting South Carolina as a promised land for the poor Protestants of Europe, Charles Town merchants rapidly developed a profitable business importing Germans.
 In 1751, the mercantile firm of Austin and Laurens advertised about 200 German Passengers. . . [including] several handicraft Tradesmen and Husbandmen, and likely young Boys and Girls . . . to be indented for a term of Years, to any Person who will pay their Passages.
-Many of the early Germanic emigrés settled in towns such as Purrysburg and New Windsor on the Santee River, Orangeburg on the Edisto River, Amelia on the Santee River, and Saxe-Gotha on the Congaree River.
+Many of the early Germanic emigrés settled in towns such as Purrysburg and New Windsor on the Savannah River, Orangeburgh on the Edisto River, Amelia on the Santee River, and Saxe-Gotha on the Congaree River.

-By the late 1760s, however, some of these settlers had moved to Charleston, bolstering the citys Germanic population.
+By the late 1760s, however, some of these settlers had moved to Charles Town, bolstering the citys Germanic population.